High Energy Stereoscopic System

 H.E.S.S. is a system of Imaging Atmospheric Cherenkov Telescopes that investigates cosmic gamma rays in the energy range from 10s of GeV to 10s of TeV.
 The name H.E.S.S. stands for High Energy Stereoscopic System, and is also intended to pay homage to Victor Hess , who received the Nobel Prize in Physics in 1936 for his discovery of cosmic radiation.
 The instrument allows scientists to explore gamma-ray sources with intensities at a level of a few thousandths of the flux of the Crab nebula (the brightest steady source of gamma rays in the sky).
 H.E.S.S. is located in Namibia, near the Gamsberg mountain, an area well known for its excellent optical quality.
 The first of the four telescopes of Phase I of the H.E.S.S. project went into operation in Summer 2002; all four were operational in December 2003, and were officially inaugurated on September 28, 2004.
 A much larger fifth telescope - H.E.S.S.
 II - is operational since July 2012, extending the energy coverage towards lower energies and further improving sensitivity.

-The H.E.S.S. observatory is operated by the collaboration of more than 170 scientists, from 32 scientific institutions and 12 different countries: Namibia and South Africa, Germany, France, the UK, Ireland, Austria, Poland, the Czech Republic, Sweden, Armenia, and Australia.
+The H.E.S.S. observatory is operated by a collaboration of more than 260 scientists from about 40 scientific institutions and 13 different countries: Namibia and South Africa, Germany, France, the UK, Ireland, Austria, the Netherlands, Poland, Sweden, Armenia, Japan, and Australia.
 To date, the H.E.S.S.
 Collaboration has published over 100 articles in high-impact scientific journals, including the top-ranked ‘Nature’ and ‘Science’ journals.

 September 2012 marked the 10th anniversary of the inaugration of the first H.E.S.S. telescope.
 See See the highlights in H.E.S.S. history, the H.E.S.S.
 Hall of Fame for the most highly-cited H.E.S.S. publications, and the H.E.S.S.
 Sky featured in the September 2012 Source of the Month column.